scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | Link layer  | SRC=R1 <br> DST=R2                                            |                             |
 {: title="Example: snapshot header - step 2 - R1 -> R2"}

-- *Step 3 -* **R2->R3**: <br> When receiving the packet, router R2 of Core AS ff00:0:1 checks whether the packet has been received through the ingress interface i1a as specified by the current Hop Field, otherwise the packet is dropped by router R2.
+- *Step 3 -* **R2->R3**: <br> When receiving the packet, router R2 of Core AS ff00:0:1 checks whether the packet has been received through the ingress interface i1a as specified by the current Hop Field, otherwise R2 drops the packet.
 The router notices that it has consumed the last Hop Field of the current path segment and then moves the pointer from the current Info Field to the next Info Field *IF2*.
 The corresponding current Hop Field is (0,i1b), which contains egress interface i1b.
 The router maps the i1b interface ID to egress router R3, and encapsulates the SCION packet inside an intra-AS underlay IP packet with the address of router R3 as the underlay destination.

 |  Field      | Value                                                        | Description                |
 |-------------+--------------------------------------------------------------+----------------------------|